Top 7 RevOps Challenges and How to Solve Them

 • You're paying for overlapping functionality across multiple vendors

-4. Misalignment Across GTM Teams
+4. Misalignment across GTM teams

-Sales blames marketing for bad leads.
+You'll know you have this problem when: Sales blames marketing for bad leads.
 Marketing says sales doesn't follow up fast enough.
 Customer success gets handed accounts with no context about what was promised during the sale.

 Everyone optimizes for their own metrics instead of revenue.
 This sales and marketing misalignment kills deals.
 A hot lead comes in, sits in a queue for two days, and goes cold.
 An AE closes a deal but doesn't tell customer success about custom terms.
 Marketing runs campaigns to accounts already in active sales cycles.